lhcb/glossary/glossary/S.md

 and the pressure is approximately $$10^{-7}$$ mbar.
 Originally designed for precise luminosity measurements, SMOG injections are also used for specific data takings, allowing LHCb to be operated in fixed target mode.

+## SOL40 {#SOL40}

+A multiple interface board that connects frontend and backend readout electronics of the subdetector to the «S-ODIN:S_ODIN» with a set of 3.2 Gb/s high-speed bidirectional optical links, see the [LHCb Trigger and Online TDR](https://cds.cern.ch/record/1701361/files/LHCB-TDR-016.pdf).

 ## SPD: Scintillating Pad Detector {#SPD}